FaithWH14/project_2023/PY/1) Habbo Automation/ReadMe.md

-** Habbo Automation **
+## Habbo Automation Scripting

-I create this automation scripting to automate the process of entering habbo website, filling username & password, pressing ENTER to sign in, retrieving the Habbo authentication code used to login Habbo GUI application, pasting code to the form, and access
-The feature can also speak, walk, sit, stand, dance and wave non-stop

-I developed this on the date of December 2022 if not mistaken, currently no longer maintaining, unless it is necesssary
+I created an automation script to streamline the Habbo website login process.
+The script handles username and password entry, submits via the ENTER key, retrieves the authentication code for Habbo GUI login, and pastes the code into the designated form.
+Additionally, it enables actions such as speaking, walking, sitting, standing, dancing, and waving continuously.

+Developed around December 2022, this project is currently inactive and not undergoing maintenance unless deemed necessary.